ObjectProfile/Roassal3/README.md

 ## Acknowledgement

 Roassal3 is a community effort, and we are really grateful to a number of people.
 In no particular order, big thanks to:
-Stéphane Ducasse, Martin Días, Pavel Krivanek, Adrian Sampaleanu, @HammockTime
+Stéphane Ducasse, Martin Días, Pavel Krivanek, Adrian Sampaleanu.